petedavisdev/vuepress-theme-base/README.md

 3. Clone your repo to your computer and start making changes
 4. Run `npm start` to see your theme with the example content
 6. When you are happy with your theme, `npm publish` so that it can be installed in any VuePress site
-5. Run `npm run deploy` to deploy example site on GitHub Pages
+5. Run `npm run deploy` to deploy an example site on GitHub Pages

 ## Features (WIP)